UU-ER/AdOpT-NET0/docs/source/advanced_topics/time_aggregation.rst

 `doi.org/10.1016/J.COMPCHEMENG.2022.107816 <https://doi.org/10.1016/J.COMPCHEMENG.2022
 .107816>`_.

-The algorithm is implemented as a method of the DataHandle class and the EnergyHub class.
+The algorithm is implemented as a method of the DataHandle class and the ModelHub class.
 For using this method in your solve, adjust the value for the "timestaging" setting in ``ConfigModel.json``, accordingly.
 For example: